- Class Notes

 Final grades are determined using the following weights:

 Problem sets and the final project are evaluated along axes of correctness and style, with correctness ordinarily counting for 75% of your score and style counting for 25%.
-Scores are normalized across teaching fellows and comfort levels at term’s end, so mid-semester comparisons among students of scores are not reliable indicators of standing.
+Mid-semester comparisons among students of scores are not reliable indicators of standing.

 Know that CS50 draws quite the spectrum of students, including “those less comfortable,” “those more comfortable,” and those somewhere in between.
 However, what ultimately matters in this course is not so much where you end up relative to your classmates but where you end up relative to yourself when you began.